DrFKNoble/c-_programming_tutorials/01_writing_your_first_program/README.md

 There are several popular environments for C++ programming, e.g. the GNU Compiler Collection (GCC), Microsoft Visual Studio, Microsoft Visual Studio Code, Eclipse, Code::Blocks, and Qt Creator.

-If you don't have a C++ compiler, you can use GCC.
-Download MinGW and install it on your computer.
+If you don't have a C++ compiler, you can use Qt Creator.
+Download Qt Creator from [http://qt.io/](http://qt.io/) and install it on your computer.

 Microsoft Visual Studio also supports C++ programming, and a free version called Visual Studio Community is available from: https://visualstudio.microsoft.com/.